How to Extract Quotes From Videos: The Complete 2026 Guide

 Why Extract Quotes From Videos?

-Here are the most common reasons people need to extract quotes from videos:
+Common reasons people pull quotes from videos:

 1. Journalism and Media